sartios/gatsby-blog-example/content/posts/02-03-2018-react-project-setup/index.md

     - react
 ---

-Before you start crafting your application, you have to setup a system to compile and bundle your files.
-In React world, the preferred tools are Babel for compile ES6 to plain JavaScript and Webpack for bundling the files.
+A system to compile and bundle your files should be configured before you start crafting your application.
+Babel will take care the compilation of ES6 to plain JavaScript and Webpack the bundling of the files.

 ## Babel

 Babel is a JavaScript compiler that can compile ES6 and JSX into plain JavaScript that the browser can understand.

-You can write React components without ES6 and JSX but it is hard and does not worth the effort.
+You can write React components without ES6 and JSX but it is hard and not easily maintainable.

 Integrating Babel with Webpack will compile your ES6/JSX components to plain JavaScript functions at building process.